Sneakers and Spokes Award

 While AHA encourages schools to host Walk to School and Bike to School Day events, this award is reserved for schools with outstanding and ongoing walking and/or biking programs in which students are physically active getting to school on a regular basis.
 (AHA also considers “at school” programs for this award.)

-- Schools are advised to review the application early in the school year and then complete the online application in spring 2018 (date TBD).
+- Schools are advised to review the application early in the school year and then complete the online application by March 28, 2018, 5 pm.

 - Who can apply?
 Elementary, middle and high schools in Wake County may apply for the award. (school staff and/or parents)